Skip to content

 Run it with sensible defaults

-Using average daily earnings of 300, expected sick days per year of 10, estimated annual medical costs of 500, weeks of cover to build of 8, the calculation works out to 12,500.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
+Using average daily earnings of 300, expected sick days per year of 10, estimated annual medical costs of 500, weeks of cover to build of 8, the calculation projects 12,500.00.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Average Daily Earnings, Expected Sick Days per Year, Estimated Annual Medical Costs, and Weeks of Cover to Build — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works